muratk3n/thirdwave/en/README.md

 ---

+Market did right on this one, Coinbase offers services for many different cryptos, it's not tied down by any shitcoin.

+"Coinbase's IPO Lived Up to the Hype"

+---

 Ethereum DApps arguably offers distributed apps but their platform emerged out of (another badly designed) crypto.
 Its founder is not an system architecture guy..
 I remember hearing performance issues a